jasonray/statman.py/README.md

 `Statman` => registry
-`Metric` => set of classes that can perform metric collection `Stopwatch` => a metric class responsible for tracking time delta
+`Metric` => set of classes that can perform metric collection `Stopwatch` => a metric class responsible for tracking time delta `Gauge` => a metric class responsible for providing a single value `Calculation` => a metric class responsible for performing calculations

 # Install it!